qiime2/docs/source/16s-overview.md

 In qiime2, two general ways of assigning taxonomy are available and covered in the [taxonomy classification tutorial](https://docs.qiime2.org/2018.6/tutorials/overview/#taxonomy-classification-and-taxonomic-analyses).
 Taxonomy assignment functions are in the [`feature-classifier` plugin](https://docs.qiime2.org/2018.6/plugins/available/feature-classifier/).

-1The first way to assign taxonomy _aligns reads to reference databases directly_.
+The first way to assign taxonomy _aligns reads to reference databases directly_.
 It can be used with the [`classify-consensus-blast`](https://docs.qiime2.org/2018.6/plugins/available/feature-classifier/classify-consensus-blast/) or [`classify-consensus-vsearch`](https://docs.qiime2.org/2018.6/plugins/available/feature-classifier/classify-consensus-vsearch/) methods.
-These two methods differ in the type of alignment method that they use.
+These two methods differ in the type of alignment method that they use but both use the _consensus_ approach of taxonomy assignment which searches the database for matches to a query sequence (can be any database as long as it included an accompanying taxonomy with greengenes format).
+The top `maxaccepts` hits in the database are retained if they have `≥ perc-identity` to the query.
+The taxonomy is assigned based on `min-consensus` agreement between the two starting at the Kingdom and continue until assignments no longer agree.

 The second way uses trained _machine learning classifiers to assign likely taxonomies to reads_, and can be used through the  [`fit-classifier-sklearn`](https://docs.qiime2.org/2018.6/plugins/available/feature-classifier/fit-classifier-sklearn/) or [`fit-classifier-naive-bayes`](https://docs.qiime2.org/2018.6/plugins/available/feature-classifier/fit-classifier-naive-bayes/) functions.
 These two functions differ in the type of machine learning model that they use.

 @Bod - are my two "these two functions differ in..." statements correct?
+@CD - Yes, but I added a bit more.
+Might be good to get Nic to give it a final glance incase I missed something here too.

 The machine learning-based methods require training a classifier for your data's 16S region and sequencing primers.
 This training step is particularly computationally heavy, but in most cases you can simply download some pre-trained taxonomy classifiers [on the QIIME 2 data resources page](https://docs.qiime2.org/2018.6/data-resources/).